Alabama cites abortion ruling in transgender medication case

 In a brief filed Monday, the Alabama attorney general’s office argued similarly that gender transition treatments are not “deeply rooted in our history or traditions,” and thus the state has the authority to ban them.
 Alabama contends such treatments are dangerous and experimental, a view disputed by medical organizations.

-Supreme Court Justice Samuel Alito wrote in the majority opinion that the ruling should not cast “doubt on precedents that do not concern abortion.”
-But Justice Clarence Thomas wrote that the same legal reasoning should be used to reconsider high court rulings protecting same-sex marriage, gay sex and contraceptives
+Supreme Court Justice Samuel Alito said in the majority opinion that the abortion ruling should not cast “doubt on precedents that do not concern abortion.”
+But Justice Clarence Thomas wrote that the same legal reasoning should be used to reconsider high court rulings protecting same-sex marriage, gay sex and contraceptives.

 “It is no surprise that Alabama and other extremely conservative states are going to take up that invitation as forcefully as they can,” Minter said.
 “Justice Thomas’ concurrence was a declaration of war on groups already under attack, and we expect the hostility to be escalated.”